nlp-unibuc/nlp-unibuc-website/content/pages/projects.md

 ### Involving group members

+- Genomewide Study of Bipolar I Disorder and Guide for Assessing the Genetic Risk for Bipolar I Disorder in the Romanian Population.
+Head: Maria Șerbănescu.
+2012.

+- The Structure and Interpretation of the Romanian Nominal Phrase in Discourse Representation Theory: The Determiners.
+Head: Alexandra Cornilescu.
+2011.

 -  Realizarea unei infrastructuri pentru baze de cunostinte multilingve privind corespondente lingvistice intre limba romana si limbile de circulatie